CodeYourFuture/curriculum/common-content/en/module/induction/sharing-history/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-1='Given a remote repository on GitHub, identify the number of commits on the main branch' 2='Given a remote repository on GitHub, identify the author, time and message of a given commit' [build] render = 'never'
+1='Identify the number of commits on the main branch of a remote repository' 2='Given a remote repository on GitHub, identify the author, time and message of a given commit' [build] render = 'never'